LycheeOrg/LycheeOrg.github.io/docs/installation.md

 #### From the Master branch

-Lychee utilizes [Composer][1] to manage its dependencies.
-Make sure you have Composer installed on your machine.
+Lychee utilizes [Composer][1] to manage its php dependencies and [npm][2] for its front-end.
+Make sure you have both installed on your machine.

 ```bash
 git clone https://www.github.com/LycheeOrg/Lychee /var/www/html/Lychee